mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled2-Carriage](.\SCC-Assembled2-Carriage.jpg)

-The carriage is the part that slides in the rails of the mechanical structure.
-In the center of the image is the servo arm extension and the right the servo arm.
+The carriage is the part that slides in the rails of the basic structure.
+In the center of the image is the servo arm extension and on the right the servo arm.
 The servo arm is mounted onto the servo.